FAQ Your Right To Know

 The Gateway of Asia Exotic Thailand is Asia’s top tourist destination and offers a world class tourist industry at affordable prices, making it a magnet for visitors, re-locators and property investors alike.
 In many key locations in Thailand, the local economy relies heavily on tourism and increased property investment in these locations is now good news for domestic economic growth and good capital returns.

-Foreigners can own Condominiums in their own names, provided that the total number of foreign held units does not exceed 49% of the total number of units in a particular condominium block.
-The money used to buy the condominium should be remitted from abroad in foreign currency to a bank in Thailand, (in the name of the person that will be registered on the title deed), with the remark “to purchase a condominium“.
-The prospective buyer should also obtain a “Thor Tor Sahm” form from the bank where the transferred money arrives.
+Thailand is allowed foreigners can own Condominiums in their own names, but the total number of foreign held units does not exceed 49% of the total number of units in a particular condominium block.
+Also, the money used to buy the condominium should be remitted from abroad in foreign currency to a bank in Thailand, (in the name of the person that will be registered on the title deed), with the remark “to purchase a condominium”.
+The prospective buyer should also obtain a “Thor Tor Sahm” form issued by bank where the transferred money arrives.
 The owner of each condominium obtains a certificate of unit ownership.

-Service charges are rather low in Thailand.
-They are used to maintain the common areas of the building like lifts, pools and corridors.
-Also the sinking fund that is set up when the condo units are initially purchased, is in many cases replenished by the service charges which are payable every year.
-Service charges are quite moderate, however, they vary considerably according to the degree of luxury provided by the existing infrastructure.
+Condominium normally has common area such as Garden, Swimming Pool, Fitness room and Co-working spaces which is on the selling and purchasing agreement will put how much is the maintenance fee and sinking fund some has carpark fee as well, the service charges are rather low in Thailand.
+They are used to maintain the common areas of the building also the sinking fund that is set up when the condo units are initially purchased, is in many cases replenished by the service charges which are payable every year.
+Service charges are quite moderate however, they vary considerably according to the degree of luxury provided by the existing infrastructure.

 Before 1998 any Thai woman married to a foreigner lost her right to purchase land in Thailand, but she could still retain land that was in her possession prior to marrying the foreigner.
 That has now changed.
 According to a ministerial regulation decreed in 1999 Thai nationals married to foreigners can purchase land, but the Thai spouse must prove that the money used to buy that land is legally hers and has not been provided by a foreigner.
 This can be achieved if the foreign spouse signs a declaration, declaring that the funds used to buy the property belonged to the Thai spouse prior to the marriage and that the foreigner has no claim to it.